Back IconBack

 +

 Buying a home in Denver means navigating one of the country's more competitive markets.
-Housing costs are 23% above the U.S. average—more affordable than coastal cities, but pricier than most Midwest metros.
+Housing costs are 24% higher than the U.S. average—more affordable than coastal cities, but pricier than most Midwest metros.
 With mortgage rates between 6.0% and 7.0%, plus HOA fees of $200–$500 per month, smart budgeting is essential.
 Let's break down the costs for buying a house in Denver:

 Utilities in Denver